 Instagram may be known for photos, but it is also a popular video platform as well—Instagram has introduced IGTV as a long-form content hub.

-- The maximum video length on Instagram is 60 seconds – whether this means creating shorter videos or making a shorter cut of an existing video, take this into account.
+- The maximum video length on an Instagram feed post is 60 seconds .
+Whether this means creating shorter videos or making a shorter cut of an existing video, take this limit into account.

 - Make sure that the “pause” screen of the video is something aesthetically pleasing, as that will be the image that remains on your page even when the video is not playing.